bmk15897/Runtime-Terror-Shramik-Bal/README.md

 ##### Sustainability

-The application will be free cost for all users for the first month (from the date of registration) so we can build a customer base.
-Post which we plan to charge a subscription fee for the contractors on the basis of number of profiles required
+The application will be free cost for the contractors for the first month (from the date of registration) so we can build a customer base.
+Post which we plan to charge a subscription fee for them on the basis of number of profiles required.
+No fees will be charged to labourers.

 ##### Go Live Approach